michaelbZA/my-website/content/posts/fc-series/04-lean-financial-reporting-executive-dashboard.md

 Schwartz, B. (2016).
 The Paradox of Choice: Why More Is Less. *Ecco Press*.

 Tufte, E. R. (2001). *The Visual Display of Quantitative Information (2nd ed.)*.
 Graphics Press.

-*Have you successfully implemented dashboard reporting in your organization?
-What was the biggest challenge you faced?
-Share your experience in the comments below.*